pengzhanbo/vite-plugin-mock-dev-server/README.md

    */
   statusText: 'OK',
   /**
-   * Request validator, return mock data if validated, otherwise do not use current mock.
-   * This is useful in scenarios where an interface needs to return different data based
-   * on different input parameters.
-   * Validators can solve this type of problem well by dividing the same URL into multiple
-   * mock configurations and determining which one is effective based on the validator.
-   *
-   * @type { headers?: object; body?: object; query?: object; params?: object; refererQuery?: object  }
-   *
-   * If the validator passes in an object,
-   * then the validation method is to strictly compare whether the `value`
-   * of each `key` in headers/body/query/params in the request interface is exactly equal.
-   * If they are all equal, then the validation passes.
-   * @type ({ headers: object; body: object; query: object; params: object; refererQuery: object }) => boolean *
-   * If the validator passed in is a function,
-   * then the data related to the requested interface will be provided as input parameters
-   * for users to perform custom validation and return a boolean.
-   *
-   */
-  validator: {
-    headers: {},
-    body: {},
-    query: {},
-    params: {},
-    /**
-     * refererQuery validates the query parameters in the URL of the request source page,
-     * which allows for direct modification of parameters in the browser address bar
-     * to obtain different simulated data.
-     */
-    refererQuery: {}
-  },
-  /**
    * response headers
    * @type Record<string, any>
    * @type (({ query, body, params, headers }) => Record<string, any>)